FlorianWilhelm/wald-stack-demo/README.md

       ```SQL
       use role accountadmin;

-      grant role orgadmin to user USERNAME;
+      grant role orgadmin to user YOUR_USERNAME;
       ```
-      Even on a trial account you should then be able to switch to role ORGADMIN by clicking on your login name followed by
+      Even on a trial account you should now be able to switch to role ORGADMIN by clicking on your login name followed by
       <kbd>Switch Role</kbd> » <kbd>ORGADMIN</kbd>.
 Then click <kbd>Admin</kbd> » <kbd>Billing</kbd> » <kbd>Terms & Billing</kbd>,
       scroll to the Anaconda section and click the Enable button.
 The Anaconda Packages (Preview Feature) dialog opens and you need to agree to the terms by clicking the Acknowledge & Continue button.

 2. Set up your local machine for dbt and Snowpark, i.e.:
-   1. clone this repository with `https://github.com/FlorianWilhelm/dbt_snowflake_showcase.git`,
+   1. clone this repository with `https://github.com/FlorianWilhelm/wald-stack-demo.git`,
-   2. change into the repository with `cd dbt_snowflake_showcase`,
+   2. change into the repository with `cd wald-stack-demo`,
    3. make sure you have [Mambaforge] installed,
-   4. set up the mamba environment `dbt_snowflake_showcase` with:
+   4. set up the mamba environment `wald-stack` with:
       ```
-      mamba create --name dbt_snowflake_showcase --override-channels -c https://repo.anaconda.com/pkgs/snowflake \
+      mamba create --name wald-stack -c https://repo.anaconda.com/pkgs/snowflake \
       python=3.8 numpy pandas jupyterlab dbt-core dbt-snowflake snowflake-snowpark-python snowflake-connector-python
       ```
-   5. activate the environment with `mamba activate dbt_snowflake_showcase`,
+   5. activate the environment with `mamba activate wald-stack`,
-   6. create a directory `~/.dbt/` and add a file `profiles.yml` with content:
+   6. create a directory `~/.dbt/` and create a file `profiles.yml` with content:
       ```yaml
       default:
         outputs: